rpl-cmu/mesa/README.md

     width="80%"/>
 </p>

-This code implements the MESA algorithm as described in our ICRA 2024 paper which can be found on [arXiv](https://arxiv.org/abs/2310.12320).
+This code implements the MESA algorithm as described in our ICRA 2024 paper which can be found on [arXiv](https://arxiv.org/abs/2310.12320) and [IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/10611193).
 If you use this package please cite our paper as:

 ```
 @inproceedings{mcgann_mesa_2024,